Linux System Administration

 deploy

-• Check the permissions of the files and directories in Bob’s home directory to ensure they reflect the customizations made.
+Check the permissions of the files and directories in Bob’s home directory again to ensure they reflect any customizations made.

 ls -l /home/bob

-In this exercise, you have successfully created a new user account for Bob, customized his .bashrc to include a custom alias, and set default permissions.
-This exercise demonstrates how system administrators can tailor user environments to suit specific needs while maintaining security and privacy.
+In this exercise, you have successfully created a new user account for Bob, customized his .bashrc, and reviewed default permissions.
+This demonstrates how system administrators can tailor user environments to suit specific needs while maintaining security and privacy.